laurashen/data-science-sequencing.github.io/lectures/lecture7.md

 genome has a unique Eulerian path corresponding to the original genome.

-This gives us that Ukkonen's lower bound; successful assembly can be achieved as the number of reads become arbitrarily large.
+This gives us Ukkonen's lower bound; successful assembly can be achieved as the number of reads become arbitrarily large.

 -----------------